644 Narrow Atmega644 Arduino Compatible Board

 These boards are designed to be close relatives to the Nano board.
 Even though they are a little larger (+2.7mm) and longer (+8 mm) they will fit perfectly on a test breadboard.

-Instant upgrade, 100% compatible of your Arduino project.
+Instant upgrade, 100% compatible with your Arduino project.

-10 more digital IOs than on a Uno / Nano.
+10 more digital IOs than on an Uno / Nano.

 Much more flash et RAM.

-Real EEPROM offering 10x the durability of emulated EEPROM.
+Real EEPROM offers 10x the durability of emulated EEPROM.